-Dr. Schwartz will also each be eligible to receive an annual incentive bonus for each calendar year at the end of which he remains employed by the Company at the discretion of the Compensation Committee.
-For 2017, the Compensation Committee will award a bonus based on performance of Dr. Schwartz and the Company, including the completion of acquisitions and other factors deemed appropriate by the Compensation Committee.
-For 2018 and subsequent year, the bonus will be subject to the attainment of certain objectives, which shall be established in writing by the Employee and the Board prior to each bonus period.
-The maximum bonus that may be earned by Employee for any year will be not less than 150% of Employee's then-current base salary.
+For each fiscal year during the term of the agreement, beginning in 2017, Dr. Schwartz shall be eligible to receive an annual incentive bonus determined annually at the discretion of the Compensation Committee of the Board.
+For 2017, the Compensation Committee will award a bonus based on performance of Dr. Schwartz and Predictive, including the completion of acquisitions and other factors deemed appropriate by the Compensation Committee.
+For 2018 and subsequent years, the bonus will be subject to the attainment of certain objectives, which shall be established in writing by Dr. Schwartz and Predictive's Board of Directors prior to each bonus period.
+The maximum bonus that may be earned by Dr. Schwartz for any year will not be less than 150% of Dr. Schwartz's then-current base salary.

-If the Company terminates the Dr. Schwartz's employment without cause or if he terminates his employment for "good reason," he shall be entitled to receive from Company severance pay in an amount equal to six months of base salary (or twelve months in the event of a termination without cause due to a change of control) less applicable taxes and withholdings.
+If Predictive terminates Dr. Schwartz's employment without cause or if the he terminates his employment for "good reason," he shall be entitled to receive from Predictive severance pay in an amount equal to six months of base salary, in either case less applicable taxes and withholdings.
 In that event, he will receive a bonus payment on a pro-rata basis through the date of termination and any accrued, unused vacation pay.
-The severance pay, bonus payment, and other consideration are conditioned upon executive's execution of a full and final release of liability.
-"Cause" is defined to mean the executive engages in willful misconduct or fails to follow the reasonable and lawful instructions of the Board, if such conduct is not cured within 30 days after notice; the executive embezzles or misappropriates assets of Company or any of its subsidiaries; the executive's violation of his obligations in the agreement, if such conduct is not cured within 30 days after notice; breach of any agreement between the executive and the Company or to which Company and the executive are parties, or a breach of his fiduciary responsibility to the Company; commission by of fraud or other willful conduct that adversely affects the business or reputation of Company; or, Company has a reasonable belief the executive engaged in some form of harassment or other improper conduct prohibited by Company policy or the law.
-"Good reason" is defined as (i) a material diminution in Employee's position, duties, base salary, and responsibilities; or (ii) Company's notice to Employee that his or her position will be relocated to an office which is greater than 100 miles from Employee's prior office location.
-In all cases of Good Reason, Employee must have given notice to Company that an alleged Good Reason event has occurred and the circumstances must remain uncorrected by Company after the expiration of 30 days after receipt by Company of such notice.
+The severance pay, bonus payment, and other consideration are conditioned upon Dr. Schwartz's execution of a full and final release of liability.
+"Cause" is defined to mean the executive engages in willful misconduct or fails to follow the reasonable and lawful instructions of the Predictive's Board of Directors, if such conduct is not cured within 30 days after notice; Dr. Schwartz embezzles or misappropriates assets of Predictive or any of its subsidiaries; Dr. Schwartz's violation of his obligations in the agreement, if such conduct is not cured within 30 days after notice; breach of any agreement between the Dr. Schwartz and Predictive or to which Predictive and the Dr. Schwartz are parties, or a breach of his fiduciary responsibility to the Company; commission by of fraud or other willful conduct that adversely affects the business or reputation of Predictive; or Predictive has a reasonable belief the executive engaged in some form of harassment or other improper conduct prohibited by Predictive policy or the law.
+"Good reason" is defined as (i) a material diminution in Dr. Schwartz's position, duties, base salary, and responsibilities; or (ii) Predictive's notice to Dr. Schwartz that his position will be relocated to an office which is greater than 100 miles from Dr. Schwartz's prior office location.
+In all cases of Good Reason, Dr. Schwartz must have given notice to Predictive that an alleged Good Reason event has occurred and the circumstances must remain uncorrected by Predictive after the expiration of 30 days after receipt by Predictive of such notice.

-During Dr. Schwartz's employment with the Company and for twelve months thereafter, regardless of the reason for the termination, he will not engage in a competing business, as defined in the agreement and will not solicit any person to leave employment with the Company or solicit clients or prospective clients of the Company with whom he worked, solicited, marketed, or obtained confidential information about during his employment with the Company, regarding services or products that are competitive with any of the Company's services or products.
+During Dr. Schwartz's employment with Predictive and for twelve months thereafter, regardless of the reason for the termination, he will not engage in a competing business, as defined in the agreement and will not solicit any person to leave employment with Predictive or solicit clients or prospective clients of Predictive with whom he worked, solicited, marketed, or obtained confidential information about during his employment with the Company, regarding services or products that are competitive with any of Predictive's services or products.

-Employment Agreements with Chief Operating Officer and Chief Financial Officer
+Employment Agreements with Chief Financial Officer and Former Chief Operating Officer.